sentinel-official/docs/docs/sentinel-cli/commands/list.md

 # Commands

-This section describes the commands available from `sentinelhub`, the command line interface that connects a running `sentinelhub` process.
+This section describes the commands available from `sentinelcli`, the command line interface that connects a running `sentinelcli` process.

 ### `completion`